oroinc/documentation/backend/api/firewall-listeners.rst

 Configure Feature Depended Firewall Listeners
 =============================================

-API can be enabled or disabled via system configuration.
-When the API is disabled, the API related security firewalls should not use some authorization listeners, for example WSSE and OAuth authorization should be disabled.
+API can be enabled or disabled via the system configuration.
+When the API is disabled, the API-related security firewalls should not use some authorization listeners, for example, WSSE and OAuth authorization should be disabled.

-To be able to configure listeners for disabled API feature, the following configuration can be used:
+To be able to configure listeners for a disabled API feature, use the following configuration:

 .. code-block:: yaml